juntossomosmais/gitflow/gitflow/backend/README.md

 Let's discuss the two possible outcomes of the team's decision:

-### IF the two features CANNOT go together to production
+### If the two features cannot go together to production without releases

 If the team agrees that the two features cannot go together to production, and the two features are already on the `develop` branch, then `feature/feat-B` must be removed from the `develop` branch so that `feature/feat-A` can be used to create its `release/feat-A`.